Kiri-Innovation/3D-Scan-Preparation-Tool-by-KIRI-Engine/mac/README.md

 # macOS Build Notes

-This folder is for public macOS build instructions and scripts.

-The macOS app must be built on a real Mac.
-A Windows machine cannot create the final macOS app bundle or installer.

-Public build scripts should use paths relative to the repository folder, not paths from one developer's local machine.
-This lets other Mac builders place the project wherever they want.

 ## Prerequisites

-- A real Mac.
 - Python 3.12.
 - Node.js and npm.
 - `_AI_Models` extracted into the repository root.